chris-currie/simple-rag/readme.md

 ## Description

 **Minimal Chat** is a Python application that leverages LangChain, a framework for building language model-powered applications.
-The app allows users to interact with a model to ask questions and retrieve answers based on predefined data.
+The app allows users to upload files, create embeddings, and interact with a model to ask questions and retrieve answers based on the uploaded file contents.

 ---